peterwrightdev/CalastoneWordFilters/README.md

 # Closing thoughts

 Improvements that could be made with more time;

-Unit tests have been written for the core functionality of the application, those these could be extended with additional tests and wider coverage (EG: Individual Filter's exclusion logic could be tested).

 Parameterization of Filters works based off of ParameterInfo classes, which are not fully mockable.
 Some rework to this bit to improve testability around here would be of benefit.